-On the exceptional occasion that a member is not entitled to wear either Wellington tie, the wearing of their own school tie is permitted.
+On the exceptional occasion that a member is not entitled to wear either Wellington tie, the wearing of their own school tie is also permitted.
 Our guests too are welcome to sport their school colours.

 |Household Brigade||Old Wellingtonian||OW Society|

-The pictures highlight an interesting design quirk.
-For some reason, lost in the mists of time, or at least not known to any OW, the stripes on the OW tie go the wrong way, in the direction of ‘one drawing one’s sword’, contrary to the accepted wisdom, ably demonstrated by that bastion of all things ordered and traditional, the Household Brigade.
-A guest from another school was heard to whisper that it was faintly American…
+The pictures above highlight an interesting design quirk: For some reason, lost in the mists of time, or at least not known to any current OW, the stripes on the OW tie go the wrong way, in the direction of ‘one drawing one’s sword’, or bottom left to top right (from the wearer’s point of view).

-Before anyone gets too carried away by what at first seems faintly improper, it is worth noting that several former and current regiments in the British Army share this quirk, some of which are moderately respectable.
-They include the Royal Dragoons, the 5th Inniskilling Dragoon Guards, the Royal Hussars, the 17th/21st Lancers, the Buffs, several Fusilier and Light Infantry regiments, the Royal Signals, the Intelligence Corps and the Royal Marines.
+Before anyone gets too carried away by what at first may seem faintly improper, it is worth noting that several former and current regiments in the British Army share this design quirk, some of which are moderately respectable.
+They include the Royal Dragoons, the 5th Inniskilling Dragoon Guards, the Royal Hussars, both the 17th/21st and 16th/5th Lancers, the Buffs, the Argyles, several Fusilier and Light Infantry regiments, the Royal Signals, the Intelligence Corps and the Royal Marines.

-No Oxbridge college dares break ranks, and only one of the ‘Ivy League’ universities, Yale, follows the alleged Americanism, Yale.
-Should any further debate be required, it can be left in the hands of the members of Grays Inn, the only one of the Inns of Court whose tie also follows the Wellington pattern.
+No Oxbridge college dares break ranks however, and only one of the ‘Ivy League’ universities follows the alleged Americanism, Yale.
+Should any further debate be required, it can be left in the hands of the members of Grays Inn, the only one of the Inns of Court whose tie also follows the ‘Wellington pattern’.

-As a postscript to this debate, it has been suggested that the real reason for this swathe of ‘sinister’ ties is in fact rather prosaic: the weaving technology then available in India at the time when the various regimental messes sought to turn their colours into suitable neckwear was such that this direction of pattern was the only one available.
+As a postscript to this debate, it has been suggested that the real reason for this swathe of ‘sinister’ ties is in fact rather prosaic: the weaving technology then available in India at the time the various regimental messes sought to turn their colours into suitable neckwear was such that this direction of pattern was the only one available.
 Whether this can in fact be the case should I think be left to the reader.